 Naturally I have my story to tell to get this rolling.
 I am a registered nurse, however, I am telling you about my journey from my role as cancer patient.
 I also cannot legally claim that I have cured my cancer with this alternative cancer treatment.
 However, I can give you the facts of my journey and let you decide for yourself if there is a potential benefit.
 And all of these facts can be 100% substantiated with copies of my scans, the radiologist’s readings, and lab results.
 I can also prove that I was not under any other cancer treatment at the time.
 I sincerely feel that this alternative cancer treatment worked for me!

 When I began my alternative cancer treatment, I was not currently being treated for cancer.
 I was fortunate enough to be in a position that they needed it to get bigger before I could have my next round of traditional medical treatment.
 And likewise I would never advise that anyone avoid traditional medicine.
 I would never forgive myself if someone chose alternative medicine over traditional medicine, it didn’t work, and they lost valuable time being treated traditionally.
 There are no guarantees that what apparently worked for me, will work for you, or for your type of cancer.
+In fact, please read my page called “Important Update!” which explains a recent change in my health regarding the new development of a basal cell skin lesion.
+I now believe this treatment may only be effective for certain cancers, in my case liver metastasis.
+I go into more detail on that page.
 However if you are ever in a situation where you need to wait before starting treatment, or if you’ve been told by traditional medical doctors that there is no chance of cure or nothing more they can do for you, there still may be options.

 Throughout my cancer treatment, I had the best care imaginable.
 All of the physicians and nurses were wonderful, caring, thorough, etc. I know they did everything right with the tools they had available, but despite their best efforts, my stage III colon cancer seemed to progress… But I’m getting ahead of myself.